shgil1/T1A3-Terminal-Assignment/README.md

 # T1A3-Terminal-Assignment
-# Track Employee Work Hours
+# Shift Management System

 ## Overview:
-- This app is designed to allow employees to log and track their shifts.
-It will provide users with a report on the total amount of hours they have worked within a weekly or fortnightly basis.
+- This Python app is designed to allow employees to log and track their shifts.
+It provides functionalities to add shifts, calculate total hours worked for an entire week or a specific day and display all shifts for a logged-in employee

-### Feature 1: User Menu System:
+### Feature 1: User Menu Options:
-- Provides a clear set of 5 total options for users to select from to enhance the user interface
+- Upon starting the application, users are presented with a clear and conscise menu detailing 5 options to choose from:
-- Offers various functionalities through a simple menu-drive interface that is easy to use
+#### 1. Add a shift
+#### 2. Display my shifts
+#### 3. Calculate my total weekly hours
+#### 4. Calculate my total hours for a specific date
+#### 5. Exit

+- Users can navigate through these options by entering the number corresponding to their choice, making it easy to use
+- After selecting an option and completing the action, the users are brought back to the main menu which allows them the option to select another function or exit the app
+- The menu system uses a loop that continues to display the options until the user selects number 5 to exit the app
+- Conditional statements (if, elif, else) inside the loop react to user input to call the appropriate functions

 ### Feature 2: User can make and edit shift details
-- Users are able to input their rostered shift hours
+- Users are able to input their rostered shift hours and specify the date, start and end times
-- Users are able to add new shift details
+- The user will input their first and last name, date and start/end times for a shift.
+The app will then calculate the hours worked based on the start and end times and then save the shifts to the JSON file

-### Feature 3: Display all shifts:
+### Feature 3: Display all shifts
-- Users are able to select from the menu to see all shifts that they have saved displayed at once
+- Users are able to select from the menu to see all shifts for the current logged-in employee
+- The app will filter all the shifts to match those with the name of the logged-in employee and display them

-### Feature 4: Calculate total hours worked:
+### Feature 4: Calculate total weekly hours worked
-- The total hours worked per week or per fortnight will be calculated based upon the shift start/end time and the date provided by the user
+- Calculates the total hours worked in one week from Monday to Sunday containing a specified date that is inputted by the user
+- Adjusts the provided data to identify the week as starting on a Monday and ending on Sunday then calculates hours worked for shifts falling within that week

 ### Feature 5: Calculate total hours from a specific date:
-- Users can input a date and see how many hours they worked
+- Users can input a date and see how many hours they worked on that specific date

 ### Feature 6: Error handling for user input and file operations
+- Input validation ensures that users input match expected format

+#### 1. validate_date_format:
+        - Ensures users can only input correct data in the format of dd/mm/yyyy
+        - Utilises try block to parse 'date_str' into 'datetime.datetime' object using 'date_str, "%d/%m/%Y"' to check format is correct and returns a boolean
+        - Utilises except block to catch any errors to prevent app from crashing

+#### 2. validate_time_format:
+        - Ensures users can only input correct data of HHMM
+        - Utilises try block to parse 'date_str' into 'datetime.datetime' object using 'date_str, "%H%M"' to check format is correct and returns a boolean
+        - Utilises except block to catch any errors to prevent app from crashing

+#### 3. validate_name_format:
+        - Ensures users can only input alphabetic characters withut any spaces or numbers
+        - Utilises conditional statements (if, else)
+        - if false, the function executes an else block and prints an error message to users stating "Names can only contain alphabetic characters.
+Please do not include space or numbers."

 ### Feature 7: Save to JSON file

 ### Feature 8: Load data from JSON file

-## What the features need to include:
-- Walkthrough of the logic of the application
-- Ensure features demonstrate your understanding of the use of variables and the concept of variable scope, loops and conditional control structures and error handling

 ## Help Documentation: